Peripheral arterial disease (PAD)

 Read about:

-With treatment, most people's symptoms remain relatively stable and some people may experience an improvement in their pain.
+With treatment, most people's symptoms remain stable and some people may experience an improvement in their pain.

 Read about treating PAD.